This WCF tutorial is part-2 in series of WCF Interview Questions. Other parts in this series can be found here.

 In case of Non-WCF Services, we can create proxy by either using Visual Studio or svcUtil.exe tool by pointing to WSDL of the non-WCF service.
 In this scenario, we can’t create proxy through ChannelFactory or manually developing proxy class because we don’t have local interfaces i.e. service contract.

-Automatic activation means service starts and serves the request when a message request is received, but service doesn’t need to be running in advance.
-There are few scenarios in which service needs to be running in advance, For example, in case of Self-Hosting.
+arrives.
+But there are few scenarios in which service needs to be running in advance, for example, in case of Self-

 WCF supports three different types of Instance Activation methods: